hindhuja2001/bankingApplication/README.md

-# bankingApplication
+# Banking Application
-Java Banking Application with Database access and storage of data
+This depicts a Console Application of a Banking System with access privileges like login and register.
+This can be used by admin and customer of the bank.
+Database control has been implemented in order to store the data.
+This has been done by JDBC.